 Most domestic drones will be classed as licence exempt.
 This means they don't need a licence so long as the drone is 'CE' marked and it meets certain requirements.

 If your drone has a video facility that transmits images from the drone back to the control unit for first person view (FPV), it will probably use the licence-exempt 5.8GHz band.
 This allows for a maximum transmit power of 25 milliwatts.

 Using apparatus that does not meet the conditions of the licence exemption - or is not specifically licensed - is an offence.

-Some offences can attract fines of up to £5000 and/or six months imprisonment.
+Some offences can attract an unlimited fine and/or six months imprisonment.
 The courts can also confiscate anything used in connection with the offence.

-It will have a clear and permanent 'CE' mark (including on the packaging and accompanying documents like instructions);
+It will have a clear and permanent 'CE' mark (including on the packaging and accompanying documents such as instructions);

 All the required product/packaging/instructions marking and labelling, and other required information, will also be present and it will also have a Declaration of Conformity (DoC).

 If you have any concerns about a product, check with the supplier or manufacturer before you buy.